facebookarchive/augmented-traffic-control/CONTRIBUTING.md

 * General pyFlakes compliance (e.g., no * imports)

 ## License
-By contributing to Air Traffic Control, you agree that your contributions will be licensed under its BSD license.
+By contributing to Augmented Traffic Control, you agree that your contributions will be licensed under its BSD license.